twissandra/twissandra/README.md

 If you're running ericflo's Twissandra right now, you'll need to migrate your data to the new schema layout.
 Here's the steps:

-1. Kill the running webserver.
+### Kill the running webserver.
+### Swap out the code.
-2. Create a new virtualenv for this code and switch to it.
+Create a new virtualenv for this code and switch to it.

     cd twissfork
     virtualenv ENV
     source ENV/bin/activate

-3. Run the migrator.
+### Run the migrator.
 NOTE: If you have a large amount of data, consider silencing the output of the migrator.

     python migrate.py

-4. (optional) Compact the database afterwards to remove a lot of cruft.
+### Compact the database.
+This is optional, as it will compact itself soon anyway.

     CASS_0.6/bin/nodetool -h 127.0.0.1 compact

-5. Restart the webserver and continue playing with Twissandra.
+### Restart the webserver
+...and continue playing with Twissandra.

 ## Schema Layout